Skip to content

 About

-I work on the engineering layer behind enterprise AI: identity, governance, integration, data platforms, AI platforms, runtimes, and the operating patterns that determine whether systems hold up in production.
+I work on the engineering layer behind enterprise AI: the identity, governance, platform, and runtime patterns that determine whether systems hold up in production.

-The writing here is for people who need both views at once: implementation detail and business consequence.
-It covers AI engineering, AI security, and the operating architecture between them.
+I write for people who need both views at once: what the system actually looks like inside, and what breaks when it's wrong.
+AI engineering, AI security, and the operating architecture between them.

 Coverage